jgaryi/E115_BirdWatchingApp/README.md

 2. **`data/data_collection/preprocess_cv.py`** This script process the images collected in `bird_images` by:
    1. Resizing them to 128x128 pixels to ensure faster loading, improved performance, and consistent display in the app.
    2. Uploading the resized images to the `resized` folder in the specified GCS location.
-4. **`data/data_processing/preprocess_rag.py`**
-   This script prepares the necessary data for setting up our vector database.
-It performs chunking, embedding, and loads the data into a vector database (ChromaDB).

 <br><br>
 ## Running Dockerfiles